mciotola/fourier_conduction_instantaneous/README.md

 ## Description

 This program simulates Fourier's Law of Thermal Conduction.
+It is writtenin Ruby.

 ## Parameters